mmisak/counTR/README.md

 python STRcount.py processrepeats sample1.fastq.gz ./strcount_out/ /home/phobos/phobos-v3.3.12-linux/bin/phobos_64_libstdc++6 --grouping 'perfection:[0,100)[100,100] length:[0,40),[40,80),[80,inf]' --processes 40
 ```

 In this example, we are running the `processrepeats` function on a sample called sample1.fastq.gz using 40 processes and grouping the detected repeats by perfection and length.
-The output is written into a folder called `strcount_out` in the current working directiory, the folder will be created if not already present.
+The output is written into a folder called `strcount_out` in the current working directory, the folder will be created if not already present.
 Perfection grouping is done here by splitting the repeats in 2 groups, imperfect (perfection between 0 and lower than 100, as indicated by the brackets: `[0,100)`, square brackets indicate an inclusive range, while round brackets indicate an exclusive range) and perfect (`[100,100]`) as well as 3 length groups with the last group (`[80,inf]`) not having an upper length range limit.

 **Important**:
 - STRcount runs much faster on machines with many cores.
 By default, STRcount will determine the available number of cores by itself and use all of them.
 On a workstation PC, it can make sense to limit the number of cores by setting `--processes` to a lower number than the actually available cores.
 - When using grouping, in most cases it will make sense to only use grouping ranges that a are not overlapping as illustrated in the above example (`length:[0,40),[40,80),[80,inf]`).
-Note the square and roud brackets indicating inclusive and exclusive ranges, respecitvely.
+Note the square and round brackets indicating inclusive and exclusive ranges, respecitvely.
 In case of overlapping ranges (e.g. `length:[0,40],[0,80],[80,inf]`), a repeat of length 40bp or 80bp would be grouped into two diffent groups and increase the repeat count of both groups by 1.
 - STRcount classifies STR units by their lexicographically minimal string rotation, e.g. the repeat unit of a CAGCAGCAGCAGCAGC repeat is AGC, the repeat unit of its reverse compliment is CTG
 - Depending on the analysis, you might want to set the `--groupingmotif` parameter accordingly.
 In a non strand-aware sequencing (common WGS, ChIP-seq, CUT&Run, CUT&Tag, ..), it can make sense to set the parameter to `combine` and combine reverse complements of repeats (e.g. AGC/CTG) into a single group as these techniques commonly do not discriminate between strands.
-If you do not wish to combine reverse complements of repeats and group repeats by the repeat as it is detected in the repeat (e.g. for a forward-stranded sequencing), set the parameter to `detected`, to group by the reverse complement of the retected repeat (e.g. for a reversely-stranded sequencing), set the parameter to `rc`.
+If you do not wish to combine reverse complements of repeats and group repeats by the repeat as it is detected in the repeat (e.g. for a forward-stranded sequencing), set the parameter to `detected`, to group by the reverse complement of the detected repeat (e.g. for a reversely-stranded sequencing), set the parameter to `rc`.
-- If you wish to generate the repeatinfo.txt file to get detailled information (such as perfection, mismatches in comparison to a perfect repeat and more) on every single detected repeat, include `i` (for `.repeatinfo.txt`) or `g` (for `.repeatinfo.txt.gz`) in the `--outputtype` parameter.
+- If you wish to generate the repeatinfo.txt file to get detailed information (such as perfection, mismatches in comparison to a perfect repeat and more) on every single detected repeat, include `i` (for `.repeatinfo.txt`) or `g` (for `.repeatinfo.txt.gz`) in the `--outputtype` parameter.
 Warning: This file is usually relatively large.
 In our tests, its file size was usually comparable to the size of the raw reads in FASTQ format.

 ### Running STRcount summarizecounts
 After obtaining `.countstable.txt` files for all of our samples, we summarize the results into a count matrix that can be used for downstream analysis: